Discrimination against parents and carers in the workplace

 There does not need to be a formal policy in place for an employer to challenge an employer policy or practice on the basis of indirect sex discrimination.
 A one-off or discretionary management decision can be challenged as discriminatory.
 For instance, in British Airways v Starmer, Ms Starmer made a request to work 50% of her full time hours following her return from maternity leave.
 Her employer rejected this request and offered her a post working 75% of her full time hours.
 The Employment Appeal Tribunal found that the employer’s decision was indirectly discriminatory, since it disadvantaged women and was not justified.

-For example, if your employer has a policy requiring weekend work or full time working, under the new section 19A Equality Act 2010, a man with caring responsibilities could now potentially argue that although he does not belong to the disadvantaged protected group (in this case women), he suffers the substantially the same disadvantage as the protected group as a result of his child care responsibilities.
+For example, if your employer has a policy requiring weekend work or full time working, under the new section 19A Equality Act 2010, a man with caring responsibilities could now potentially argue that although he does not belong to the disadvantaged protected group (in this case women), he suffers substantially the same disadvantage as the protected group because of his childcare responsibilities.

 As mentioned above, an employer can defend an indirect sex discrimination claim if they can show that the policy or working practice was necessary and proportionate and this is usually the battle ground for indirect discrimination claims.

 As section 19A Equality Act 2010 only became law on 1st January 2024, we do not yet know how tribunals will deal with claims based on ‘substantially the same disadvantage’ and as such, we cannot advise on the strength of any potential indirect discrimination claims brought by men with caring responsibilities.
 However, a recent Employment Appeal Tribunal case (Rollet v British Airways) confirmed that a person (in this case a man with caring responsibilities) can bring an indirect discrimination claim even if they do not belong to the protected group (women) so long as they suffered the same disadvantage as the group with that characteristic.
-Therefore, if you are a man with caring responsibilities who has had a flexible working request refused or have been subjected to an inflexible working pattern, it is certainly worth the argument.
+Therefore, if you are a man with caring responsibilities who has had a flexible working request refused or have been subjected to an inflexible working pattern, you could have a claim for indirect sex discrimination.

 Harassment

-Harassment could also occur on the basis of sex where an employer engages in unwanted conduct based on stereotypes on gender and parenting roles.
+Examples of how harassment could also occur on the basis of sex where an employer engages in unwanted conduct based on stereotypes on pregnancy, gender and parenting roles.
 For instance, if an employer makes unwanted comments based on assumptions about a woman in connection with pregnancy, maternity or childcare.

 Pregnancy and maternity discrimination

-Pregnancy and maternity discrimination occurs when a woman is treated unfavorably because of pregnancy or maternity.
+Pregnancy and maternity discrimination occurs when a woman is treated unfavourably because of pregnancy or maternity.

 Examples of unfavourable treatment